aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Your pet is planning to eat you.
+> 🥠 Some fortune cookies contain no fortune.

-Last update: Sun Jun  1 05:10:50 2025
+Last update: Mon Jun  2 05:11:47 2025

 ### Let's play! 🎮